Venezuela: Transport

-Venezuela is connected to the world primarily via air (Venezuela's airports include the Simón Bolívar International Airport in Maiquetía, near Caracas and La Chinita International Airport near Maracaibo) and sea (with major sea ports at La Guaira, Maracaibo and Puerto Cabello).
-In the south and east the Amazon rainforest region has limited cross-border transport; in the west, there is a mountainous border of over 2213 km shared with Colombia.
-The Orinoco River is navigable by oceangoing vessels up to 400 km inland, and connects the major industrial city of Ciudad Guayana to the Atlantic Ocean.
+Venezuela's airports include the Simón Bolívar International Airport in Maiquetía, near Caracas and La Chinita International Airport near Maracaibo.
+Major seaports are at La Guaira, Maracaibo and Puerto Cabello.
+In the south and east, the Amazon rainforest region has limited cross-border transport.
+In the west, there is a mountainous border of over 2213 km shared with Colombia.
+The Orinoco River is navigable by oceangoing vessels up to 400 km inland and connects the major industrial city of Ciudad Guayana to the Atlantic Ocean.

 Venezuela has a limited national railway system, which has no active rail connections to other countries.
 The government of Hugo Chávez tried to invest in expanding it, but Venezuela's rail project is on hold due to Venezuela not being able to pay the $7.5 billion and owing China Railway nearly $500 million.